optakt/flow-dps/docs/introduction.md

 Example of a typical sequence for a collection node:

 1. Collection node receives a transaction from a user agent
-2. Collection node broadcasts that transaction to the other nodes in its Cluster.
+2. Collection node broadcasts that transaction to the other nodes in its cluster.
 3. Cluster is batching transactions into **collections**.
 4. Collection is submitted to consensus nodes for **inclusion into a block**.

-#### Collection formation
+#### Collection Formation

 A collection is an ordered list of one or more transactions.
-Collection formation is a process that
-- starts when a user agent submits a transaction to the collection node, and
-- ends when a guaranteed collection is submitted to the consensus nodes
+Collection formation is a process that starts when a user agent submits a transaction to the collection node, and ends when a guaranteed collection is submitted to the consensus nodes.

 Cluster nodes continually form consensus on when to start a new collection, the set of transactions to include in the collection under construction, and when to close the current collection and submit it to the consensus nodes.
 As a result of this consensus, a collection grows over time.

 Collections are built one at a time — current collection must be closed and submitted to the consensus nodes before a new collection can be started.
-A collection is closed when the c**ollection size has reached a certain threshold**, or a **predefined time span has passed**.
+A collection is closed when the **collection size has reached a certain threshold**, or a **predefined time span has passed**.

 Once a collection has been submitted to the consensus nodes, it becomes a **guaranteed collection**.
 A guaranteed collection is an immutable data structure.
 Each node in the cluster that participated in forming the guaranteed collection is called a **guarantor**.
-Guarantor attests that all transactions in the collection are well formed, and that they will store the entire collection including the full script of all transactions for as long as it is necessary (until execution nodes are done executing them).
+Guarantors attest that all transactions in the collection are well-formed, and that they will store the entire collection including the full script of all transactions for as long as it is necessary (until execution nodes are done executing them).
 A guaranteed collection is broadcast by the guarantors to all consensus nodes.

 To vote to append a transaction to a collection, a collection node must verify that:
 1. The collection node has received all the relevant transactions
-2. Transaction is well-formed
+2. The transaction is well-formed
 3. Appending the transaction does not result in duplicate transactions
 4. There are no common transactions between the current collection under construction and any other collection that the cluster of the collection node already guaranteed